Hold up. Did I just say Disney World? Oh yeah, I did! Sorry about that, I still can't really believe it happened!

 In the Park Greeter role I was generally stationed at a turnstile at the main entrance to the Magic Kingdom.
 I had a vague idea of what a turnstile was before I started, but just in case you don't know, here's what it looks like:

-ticket in the slot, put your finger on the scanner, and then
+You know, those clunky silver things, where you put your ticket in the slot, put your finger on the scanner, and then walk through the spinning arm.
+That's a turnstile! |

 There were various other tasks that I performed, especially during a closing shift (they say your CP status, which means College Program, actually stand for "Closing Person", since CPs get lots of closing shifts).
 Cleaning the turnstiles, putting the covers on, taking out the dirty towels that were used during the day, cleaning the break room.
 Can you tell I closed a lot?
 1am, 2am, even 4am were pretty normal times to get off work.